SPANDigital/presidium/README.md

 ## Publish to Github Pages

 To publish to Github pages, you must configure your repository to use a gh-pages branch.
-Further details may be found on [Github](https://help.github.com/articles/about-github-pages-and-jekyll/)

 Once you are ready to publish your site, run:
 ```sh
 $ npm run gh-pages
 ```

+This pushes your site and to a gh-pages branch on your repo.

+Further details may be found on [Github](https://help.github.com/articles/about-github-pages-and-jekyll/)